mgan59/mongoose-fixture/readme.md

 ### Create a Configuration Fixture Listing

-A json settings file to set your mongodb database and host/port settings and file-paths to the directories where data-fixtures exist and schemas
+In order to run mongoose-fixture you need to create a fixture-config file.
+By design mongoose-fixture is meant to be ran from any directory not necessarily your projects root directory.
+As a result the command-line interface requires you to link to a config file so that it knows your project pathing, along with other fixture listing setup and mongodb connection settings.

+Below is an example of a configuration, there exists a helper within the mongoose-fixture module to help organize and provide an interface for configuring data.

-Assuming you are working on a project called 'Out Door Camper' and you are creating the config files at
+The below example works with the assumption you are working on a project called 'Out Door Camper' and you are creating the config files at

     /projects/outDoorCamper/mongoose-fixture-config.js

 The code below is a sample of ```mongoose-fixture-config.js```

-    var basePath = '/projects/outDoorCamper';
-    var dataFixturePath = basePath+'/data-fixtures/';
-    var schemaPath = basePath+'/lib/schemas/';
+    // Load the default object that helps manage a FixtureConfig var FixtureConfig = require('mongoose-fixture).FixtureConfig;

-    var fixtureListings = {};
+    var fixtureConfig = FixtureConfig({
+        mongoConnection:{
+            'host':'localhost',
+            'port':'27017',
+            'dbname':'outdoorcamper_store'
+        },
+        paths:{
+            schemaPath:'/projects/outDoorCamper/data-fixtures/schemas/',
+            dataFixturePath:'projects/outDoorCamper/data-fixtures/fixtures/',
+        }
+    });

     // Create a Listing of fixtures
+    // Can leave empty
-    fixtureListings['all'] = [
+    var allFixtures = [
         {
             // general name used in output log itemName:'Product',